Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Merkel records can also be requested online, and the city works with LexisNexis to fulfill that demand.
 The best way to go is to click on the big blue button on the Merkel Police Department’s website so the user can be forwarded to the requests page.

-How To See if Someone Has a History of Crime in Taylor County Texas
+How To Determine if Someone Has a History of Crime in Taylor County Texas

 It’s possible to search exclusively for jail records, for example, or expand the search to all court cases regarding an individual.
 It’s also possible to rely on city resources and county and state tools.

-See Prior Charges & Criminal Convictions Through the Taylor County Court Records Inquiry Tool
+Look Up Prior Charges & Criminal Convictions via the Taylor County Court Records Inquiry Tool

 The starting point for a detailed search in Taylor County public records is the Court Records Inquiry.
 This is a search tool that allows concerned citizens to look up cases that are ongoing as well as closed cases.